Nevada Driver License and Permit Practice Tests

 - Licensed in the U.S. and less than 21 years of age.

-- Licensed in the U.S. but without a license in their possession.
+- Any driver licensed in the U.S. but without a license in their possession.

-- Three or more moving violations in the last 4 years.
+- A driver with three or more moving violations in the last 4 years.

 - Any suspension, revocation, cancellation or other disqualification in the last 4 years.